 Staff & Board

-Allyson has worked for the Land Trust since 2006 and manages all financial day to day activity, working in conjunction with the Executive Director on the larger financial responsibilities.
+Allyson has worked for the Land Trust since 2006 and manages all financial day to day activity, working in conjunction with the Executive Director on larger financial responsibilities.
 She brings a history and background in community development and sustainability.
+One of her current personal projects is a rural land project in the Sierra Nevada Foothills designed to study ecological restoration, alternative building practices, forest tending and collective decision making and practices in a rural setting.
+She appreciates working for the Land Trust and the community it serves as a way of working to support all creative solutions to the housing crisis the Bay Area faces.

 Since 2003, Francis has worked at NCLT in multiple capacities.
 He handles the real estate transactions: helping low-income families buy and sell CLT homes, acquisition & development of new projects (including the financing), as well as handling donations of property.
 He also serves as the Real Estate Broker for NCLT’s Community Realty.
 In addition, Francis provides technical assistance and training to new CLTs, coops and homeowner’s associations.
 Lastly, Francis provides advocacy to further the mission of Community Land Trusts in the realms of local & state legislation, the institutional finance world, and regulatory & public policy—typically under the auspices of the Bay Area Consortium of Community Land Trusts, and the California Community Land Trust Network.